helium/HIP/0043-update-release-guidelines.md

 [unresolved]: #unresolved-questions

 - How much of the network should be affected before an update is considered critical?

-- Which public holidays would be reasonable to also not release updates on? e.g New Years Day, Chinese new year etc

 # Deployment Impact
 [deployment-impact]: #deployment-impact